Financial-Times/biz-ops-client/README.md

 This method also accepts additional URL parameter to be set:

-`dryRun` a boolean(default `false`) which when set to `true` allows you to only just validate the request and the batch payload without performing the actual deletion of records
+- `dryRun` a boolean (defaults to `false`) which when enabled allows you to validate the request and the batch payload without performing the actual deletion of records.

 #### `child(options?: object)`